Dung24-6/Dung24-6/README.md

 _**The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.**_

 Thích Nhất Hạnh

+_**Be glad of life because it gives you the chance to love, to work, to play, and to look up at the stars.**_

+Henry van Dyke Jr.